zjuradoq/PURE_CRN_models/README.md

 [![bioRxiv](https://img.shields.io/badge/PDF-bioRxiv-red)](https://www.biorxiv.org/content/10.1101/2023.08.14.553301v1.full.pdf)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/license/mit/)

-Data and models repository for paper on [A chemical reaction network model of PURE] along with additional simulations and validation experiments.
+Data and models repository for the paper "A chemical reaction network model of PURE," along with additional simulations and validation experiments.
 The folder contains all Python scripts used to simulate protein expression and plot figures seen in the paper "A chemical reaction network model of PURE" by Zoila Jurado, Ayush Pandey, and Richard M. Murray.
 Additionally, all simulation runs and experimental results are included.

 # Installation